drvinceknight/cfm/main.md

 Check your timetable to know which group you are in.

-Office hours (virtual using Zoom and/or discord):
+Office hours (virtual using Zoom and/or discord): Friday 1400 - 1600 (email me

-Time to be agreed in first class.
+or get in touch on discord).

 ## First Semester